Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 \subsubsection{Model-Specific Evaluation Protocols}

-For QDER and DREQ, conditional and open-world evaluation differ at both the entity-run and document-pool levels.
+For QDER and DREQ, the entity-run and document-pool choices are varied independently, since they are separable and differ by two orders of magnitude in effect.
 Entity qrels are first derived from document qrels using the binary rule in Equation~\ref{eq:binary_derivation}, split query-wise into five folds, and used to train a BERT entity ranker.
 For the conditional setting, the entity ranker is trained and evaluated by cross-validation on these fold-specific data, and the resulting fold-specific top-$20$ entity runs are used to construct document-ranking data by removing documents that share no entity with the top-$20$ selection.
 The document ranker is then trained once on this conditional training data.

 For the open-world setting, no retraining is performed.
 The same frozen entity ranker is applied to an unfiltered entity pool induced by all entities appearing in the BM25 top-1000 documents for each query, and the resulting top-$20$ entity run is used to construct open-world test data without removing zero-overlap documents.
 The document ranker is also kept fixed: it is trained once on the conditional training data and then evaluated on both the conditional and open-world test sets.
 This holds the document model constant and isolates the effect of changing the entity run and evaluation pool.